pranavraikar01/emailsender-form/README.md

-# emailsender-form
-email sender using django
+email sender using django  This projects sends the data provided in the form to the provided email of the reciever In this project the sender is fixed and predefineed in the settings.py file